dwyl/phoenix-liveview-counter-tutorial/README.md

-**d.** Familiarity with **basic `Elixir` syntax** is recommended but not essential; you can pick it up as you go and
+**d.** Familiarity with **basic `Elixir` syntax** is recommended but not essential; <br />
+you can pick it up as you go and
 [ask questions](https://github.com/dwyl/phoenix-liveview-counter-tutorial/issues)
 if you get stuck!
 See: [https://github.com/dwyl/**learn-elixir**](https://github.com/dwyl/learn-elixir#what)